-The revaluation of some investment properties led to a decrease in their valuation of £1.379m.
+The revaluation of some investment properties led to a decrease in their valuation of £18.635m.
+This is mainly due to the Guildhall being revalued on reclassification to an investment property.
 This is reflected in note 14 and in the Comprehensive Income and Expenditure statement.

-The council's heritage assets increased in value by £0.035m during 2020/21.
-This is mainly due to an increase in the annual insurance valuations.
+The council's heritage assets increased in value by £4.272m during 2022/23.
 This increase is reflected in note 13 and also in note 26.

-10. COVID-19 ISSUES
+10. OTHER ISSUES